Overview

 US-Portugal Tax Treaty

 The US and Portugal have a bilateral tax treaty that prevents double taxation and provides reduced withholding rates on dividends, interest, and royalties.
 This treaty is important for Americans receiving US-sourced passive income while living in Portugal.
-Work with a cross-border tax advisor who understands both US and Portuguese tax law — firms like Greenback Expat Tax Services or Bright!Tax specialize in this.
+Work with a cross-border tax advisor who understands both US and Portuguese tax law β firms like Greenback Expat Tax Services or Bright!Tax specialize in this.
+Affiliate disclosure: we may earn a commission if you use our Greenback link, at no extra cost to you.

 Social Security